gophergala2016/Gobots/README.md

 ## Stream of Consciousness Logs

+### Friday January 22, 2016 - 9:27 PM

+Created an engine package.
+I figure we write the logic here where mutating is easier to do in structs, and then bake out for storage or wire transfer.
+-Ross

 ### Friday January 22, 2016 - 8:45 PM

 Basic API schema and database interface, along with an idiomatic client wrapper